panjf2000/gnet/README.md

 There are two ring-buffers inside `gnet`: inbound buffer and outbound buffer to buffer and manage inbound/outbound network data.

-The purpose of implementing inbound and outbound ring-buffers in `gnet` is to transfer the logic of buffering and managing network data based on application protocol upon TCP stream from business server to framework and unify the network data buffer, which minimizes the complexity of business code so that developers are able to concentrate on business logic instead of the underlying function.
+The purpose of implementing inbound and outbound ring-buffers in `gnet` is to transfer the logic of buffering and managing network data based on application protocol upon TCP stream from business server to framework and unify the network data buffer, which minimizes the complexity of business code so that developers are able to concentrate on business logic instead of the underlying implementation.

 <p align="center">
 <img src="https://raw.githubusercontent.com/panjf2000/illustrations/master/go/ring-buffer.gif">